-Among the country-fair staples of hog calling, log rolling, tractor pulling, and other rural feats, is the unique art of hurling a frying pan.
+Among the country-fair staples of hog calling, log rolling, tractor pulling, and other rural feats, is the iron skillet toss — the unique art of hurling a frying pan.
 Each July the Lamoille County Field Days in East Johnson, Vermont, hosts a “Ladies’ Underhanded Skillet Toss,” wherein females in six age divisions, from “Peewees” (7 and under) to “Young at Heart” (51 and over) compete to fling a 10-pound cast-iron frying pan across a field.
 Each contestant gets two chances, and winners in each division take home a blue ribbon and a miniature skillet trophy.

 Last year, 76 women and girls took up the pan.
 “Yep, ladies, it’s heavier than it looks,” announced Field Days board member Jessica Chauvin to about 50 spectators seated safely away from the pitching lane.
 “This is a reinforced skillet made specially for this event.
 One year we couldn’t find the skillet, and we went through nine regular skillets.”

 The only gentleman involved in the Skillet Toss was Shawn Sicard, Jessica’s boyfriend, a UPS driver, in dark glasses and ball cap with brim tucked close, as he diligently calculated the distance of each toss with a measuring wheel.
 He’d run it from the baseline out to where the jettisoned pan rested face down in the sod, and then report the distance via his handheld radio to Angel Prescott, an eight-time Skillet Toss champion, ensconced 30 yards away in the judges’ box.
 She’d duly note it down in her ledger.

 “Is this some sort of therapy?”
 I asked Vicki, a first-time tosser.

 “Is there anyone you imagine you’re throwing this at?”
 I inquired.